LucianoAdonis/lucianoadonis.github.io/pages/adv-interviews.md

 ⚠️ Spoilers: Since I’m revealing a lot of techniques and secrets, I’ve decided to make it Dark Souls-themed.

+# Game Modes

+Normally, you wouldn’t worry about this until you're deep into the game, but sometimes making the right choice upfront can give you an advantage.

+## Single Player

+In this mode, you’re on your own.
+You have to traverse through random and questionable pages to land on one where a boss fight (an interview) awaits.
+It’s a bit tricky at first, but the benefit is that when you do win, you can negotiate better rewards and positioning.

+Especially if you align yourself with a Covenant later on.

+## Covenants

+When you join a Covenant you get a lot of matches and opportunities to get interviews.
+It comes with the cost of a rewards cut from what would you get working directly without one.

+It’s a 50/50 scenario.
+Sometimes, you won’t have access to the same opportunities as someone going solo, and it’s often advised to avoid grinding your way up from the bottom in a Covenant.
+Switching Covenants (just not too often) can lead to better results.

+* Extra missions: When you’re part of a Covenant, you’ll also have extra tasks outside of your usual world, like gathering items, slaying demons (read: tedious tasks), or making presentations for other members.

+* Additional Menus: Being in a Covenant comes with its perks, but also more complexity.
+There are additional metrics to track, and you’ll have to handle extra layers of responsibility to keep things running smoothly.

+In the good parts, if it applies to you, you will have more tools at your disposal to not get bored during your playthrough.

+- Vouchers and Discounts: you can get your money back for what spells (certifications) you adquire.
+  - I know, with the rewards reduction, perfectly you could have pay the certs a few times each month, but keep reading to understand why.
+- Trainings: be either by associations other members, you can learn from other players.
+- Help Network: usually you won't be alone, not that you can someone a ghost in every fight, but a least will get some help with some worlds-

+### Opposite Covenants

+Now, there’s this risky mechanic that’s technically not illegal but definitely frowned upon: swapping between rival Covenants.
+It can offer some nice rewards upfront, but keep these in mind:

+- You may get shadow banned from other companies.
+  - Even if you workaround the normal restrictions, like moving to single player, finding a match and joining the rival covenant.
+You will still get it.
+- The rewards start off good, but after a few years, it’s more or less the same as staying in any other Covenant.
+- Kinda a dick move.
+- There are other things to be aware:
+  - What happens when you don't have a match?
+  - What controls you have over the requirements of the Covenant?

+How you do it, is up to you, but be careful.

+## Multi Accounts

+Some may argue that this is better than joining a Covenant, as in a Covenant with the relative same energy for the side-quests you can gain more rewards.

+It's a little controversial.
+It's up to you, in my opinion, if you are half assing two things you may get better rewards but not level up much really.
+But that's my mentality which is more farm level and go directly to the boss, then explore the zone.

 ---

 <img class="myImg" src="../images/interviews/main-menu.png" alt="main-menu" style="cursor: pointer;">